Benjamin D'Israeli (merchant)

-Benjamin D'Israeli (1730-1816) was an Italian-born English merchant and financier, the grandfather of the British prime minister Benjamin Disraeli, Earl of Beaconsfield.
+Benjamin D'Israeli (22 September 1730- 28 November 1816) was an Italian-born English merchant and financier, the grandfather of the British prime minister Benjamin Disraeli, Earl of Beaconsfield.

-D'Israeli was born in Cento, near Ferrara, then in the Papal States, now part of the Italian Republic, on 22 September 1730; and died at Stoke Newington, Middlesex, on 28 November 1816.
-He moved to England in 1748 and settled there as a merchant, although he did not take out papers of denization till 1801.
+D'Israeli was born in Cento, near Ferrara, then in the Papal States, now part of Italy, on 22 September 1730; he died at Stoke Newington, Middlesex, England on 28 November 1816.
+He moved to England in 1748 and settled there as a merchant, although he did not take out papers of denization until 1801.

-Although a conforming Jew, and though contributing liberally towards the support of a synagogue, D'Israeli appears never to have cordially or intimately mixed with the community; only on one occasion did he serve in a minor office—that of inspector of charity schools in the year 1782.
+Although a conforming Jew, and contributing liberally towards the support of a synagogue, D'Israeli appears to have never cordially or intimately mixed with the community; only on one occasion did he serve in a minor office—that of inspector of charity schools in the year 1782.

 D'Israeli married twice.
 Firstly, on 2 April 1756, he married Rebecca Mendez Furtado, a woman of Portuguese origin.
 They had a daughter called Rachel.
-Within a few months of Rebecca's death on 1 February 1765 he married secondly Sarah Siprut de Gabay Villareal, on 28 May 1765.
-Their only child Isaac D'Israeli was born the next year, on 11 May 1766.
+Within a few months of Rebecca's death on 1 February 1765 he married Sarah Siprut de Gabay Villareal, on 28 May 1765.
+Their only child, Isaac D'Israeli, was born the next year, on 11 May 1766.